-Graphic design, like all other occupations, is separated into categories.
-This classification is based on each graphic designer’s level of responsibility, working hours, and final remuneration.
+Graphic design, like all other occupations, has categories.
+They based these categories on each graphic designer’s level of responsibility, working hours, and final remuneration.

-The main job remains the same regardless of which of these four classifications the employment is categorized under.
-It is to convey information through visual communication that includes aesthetic qualities as a work of art.
+Regardless of which of these four categories you fall into, the main job remains the same.
+It conveys information through visual communication that includes aesthetic qualities as a work of art.

 Types of Employment

 Freelance graphic designers are those who are self-employed.
 Although they work for a client, they will set their own working time as well as their fees.
-The freelancers also have rate cards, which dictate how much their service fees are and will usually get paid once the project is done.
+The freelancers also have rate cards, which dictate how much their service fees are and will usually get paid once they have done the project.

 Graphic design interns are primarily students and fresh graduates who seek hands-on practice working as graphic designers.
 Since interns are looking for experience, it is common that they will get an allowance lower than the standards.

 An internship is an excellent opportunity for you to be a full-time graphic designer.
-If you perform well, then you may be recruited once the internship period has ended.
+If you perform well and once your internship ends, they can recruit you.

 Part-time graphic designers usually work fewer hours than full-time graphic designers.
-They often work 30 to 35 hours a week.
-This could change depending on the company’s work hour policies.
+They often work 30 to 35 hours a week and could change depending on the company’s work hour policies.

 Full-time graphic designers work at least 40 hours a week.
 The total hours will vary depending on the working environment.
 Do they work as an in-house employee or as an agency graphic designer?

 Both in-house and agency graphic designers have their pros and cons.
-Those who are hired by a company become in-house designers, and their work is solely on the company’s business needs.
-They tend to have precise working hours compared to agencies who tend to work overtime.
+Those hired by a company become in-house designers, and their work is solely on the company’s business needs.
+They tend to have precise working hours compared to agencies who work overtime.